AviatrixSystems/avxlabs-docs/docs/ace-ops/_sources/docs/lab8.md

 Ping from BU1 to BU2
 ```

-- Now, let's SSH to the BU2 Mobile App and hen ttry to SSH to the BU1 Frontend.
+- Now, let's SSH to the BU2 Mobile App and then let's try to SSH to the BU1 Frontend.
+Of course, SSH will fail!

 ```{figure} images/lab8-bu2sshbu1.png
 ---